Ah, the Facebook cover photo. Your personal billboard. Your first impression. Your chance to shine.

 Winners: food & beverage

-Best in class for: Irresistible cliffhanger
+Best in class for: Promoting environmentally friendly change

 And the award for most drool-inducing photo goes to… In A Pickle!
 Well done.
 So very, very well done.
 In A Pickle, a restaurant that showcases many unique-to-them creations, does a fantastic job at transmitting taste, scent, and texture through their cover photos.
 I mean, if this image doesn’t grab your cravings by the horns, then another one will.
 Guaranteed.
 And that’s definitely the point.